Home About YCRAA Chihuahua Info Volunteer Adoption Surrender

 Not the type of circumstances we want our fosters to go into.

+The only behavior changes after neutering relate to behaviors influenced by male hormones.
 Playfulness, friendliness, and socialization with humans are not changed.
 Activity level and appetite do not change with neutering.
-A male dog should not gain weight or become less interested in activity post neuter
+A male dog should not gain weight or become less interested in activity post neuter.

 With Neutering, the interest in roaming is eliminated in 90 percent of neutered dogs.
 Aggressive behavior against other dogs is eliminated in 60 percent of neutered dogs.
 Urine marking is eliminated in 50 percent of neutered male dogs.
 Inappropriate mounting is eliminated in 70 percent of neutered dogs.
 In other words, they are much better behaved.

 Well-behaved companions are what a Yankee Chihuahua deserves.
-Chihuahua

-Adopting a senior dog can be an extremely rewarding experience.
-It is not for everyone, but those who have the time and the heart to take in a senior are usually richly rewarded.
-Many of these dogs lost loving homes when an owner died or became too ill to care for them.
-A few were discarded when they developed health problems, and no one cared enough to get treatment for them.
 Others are casualties of a divorce or a move to a place where dogs are not allowed.
 They are often frightened at first, and confused by the loss of a long-familiar home.
 It can take a little extra time and patience to convince them that they can be safe and loved again.
 Once they feel secure, though, they seem to know they've been given a second chance at life.
 They don't ask for much: just a warm place to sleep, good meals, and plenty of love.
 They will not be with you as long as a younger dog - but you will have given them years of love in place of fear, confusion, and a premature death.
 And the love and gratitude they give in return is a very special thing.
-Adoption Application

-If we have your application and are on our waiting list they can be adopted right to
+If you would consider adopting an older dog, please fill in an application.
+Often these wonderful dogs need a new home quickly.
+If we have your application and are on our waiting list they can be adopted right to you and the trauma of losing their home is greatly reduced.

 Reasons to Adopt a Senior Dog